 The diagram below is a simple way of helping you see what Jesus is talking about:

 Your decision to repent and believe in Jesus means that you now have forgiveness, the free gift of salvation, and peace with God.
-Following Jesus is a constant adventure!
-You will continue to repent, experience His grace and forgiveness, and be able to recover and pursue God’s design for the rest of your life.
+You are a child of God!
+Following Jesus is a constant adventure.
+Now that you are His child, you have the freedom to repent, experience His grace and forgiveness, and be able to recover and pursue God’s design for the rest of your life.

 As a new believer, you can begin to take steps that Christians all over the world have taken for more than 2,000 years.
 The Bible encourages us to take these steps with our local church body.
 We are ready to help as your church family!